ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 Step 8: Transfer base data to server
 ____________________________________

-For simplicity let's put the data wthat we'll load into urbanfootprint in either home folders for either the "Calthorpe" user or the "Ubuntu" user.
+For simplicity let's put the data that we'll load into urbanfootprint in either home folders for either the "Calthorpe" user or the "Ubuntu" user.
 If you're already logged in as Calthorpe, I suggest option 2 as the most direct route to get the sample data onto the machine.
 Option 1 will put the data into the Ubuntu home folder most easily.

 **Option 1:**